MickStanciu/Stock-Journal/web/readme.md

 - create login cookie [done]
 - deal with WebApplicationException errors from the client [done]
 - fix Caused by: java.lang.IllegalStateException: Connection is still allocated [done]
+- create a basic login page [done]
+- adjust the filter to skip login if cookie is present and valid [done]

 **Todo**
 - install Vue [partially done]
-- create a basic login page [wip]
+- upgrade login page to hide button if nothing is typed in one of the fields [wip]
 - front end validation for email [wip]
 - back end validation for the form [wip]
 - stop javax.ws.rs errors to be logged [not done]
 - test when AuthToken is null -> redirect back with message [not done]
 - jsf remove jsessionid [not done]
-- adjust the filter to skip login if cookie is present and valid
-- check cookie for expired (?)
+- check cookie for expired (? not sure if I need to, the browser should discard them)
+- create cookie that contains tenant information / logged in user information [wip]